Skip to content

 State Inheritance Tax

 Kentucky has an inheritance tax.
 Kentucky taxes inheritances by non-exempt beneficiaries at 4-16%.
 Surviving spouses, parents, children, grandchildren, and siblings are fully exempt.
 Unlike estate tax (which is paid by the estate), inheritance tax is paid by the individual beneficiaries.
 The rate usually depends on the relationship between the beneficiary and the deceased.
 Spouses are typically exempt, and close relatives usually pay lower rates than more distant relatives or non-relatives.
+Learn more in our estate tax guide.

 Federal Estate Tax